The Canonical Lattice ℤ^n in Euclidean Space #

 In this section, we develop the theory of ℤⁿ as a lattice in Euclidean space.

-In this section, we prove a few results about the interaction of EucLattice(n)
+In this section, we prove a few results about the interaction of EucLattice(n) with the standard

-basis of Euc(n)
+basis of Euc(n).

 In this section, we show that the canonical lattice is self-dual.